 The Volkswagen Type 2 in a good condition can pass the $100,000 mark.
 If you think that is a lot, then consider the GM Futurliner – one of the models sold for more than $4 million back in 1999.

-Now age and brand are out of the way.
+As you can see, age and brand are out of the way.
 It turns out that the two obvious factors are not that meaningful after all.
 It is time to take a look at the real deal!

 It is not uncommon for the same model to cost twice as much if it is properly restored.
 Also, it can be valued higher if the majority of the parts are actually original.
-Vehicles, which have been properly maintained from the beginning, usually sell even better than well-restored ones.
+Vehicles which have been properly maintained from the beginning, usually sell even better than well-restored ones.

-The hidden costs of classic cars
+What are the hidden costs of classic cars?

 Firstly, you have to know a bit about taxes.
 If you are looking for an American car to enjoy in the States, you should not worry much.
-However, if you have been eyeing a German Porsche for a while and want to import it here… You may be a bit out of luck.
+However, if you have been eyeing a German Porsche for a while and want to import it here… you may be a bit out of luck.

 Trump’s proposed tariff plan for vehicles can negatively affect your decision.
 It is part of the trade war that has been going on for a while.
 Sadly, that means that if you want to import a vehicle, you’ll owe up to 25% of its price to the US government.
 This can easily make vehicles in the States much more appealing.